MoiraeSoftware/moiraesoftware.github.com/source/_posts/2012-07-07-the-lurking-horror.markdown

 member x.scanArrivals(f) = lock syncRoot (fun () -> x.scanArrivalsUnsafe(f))
 {% endcodeblock %}

-If you read the `MailBoxProcessor` documentation on [MSDN][MsdnMbp]:
+If we pause for a second and review the `MailBoxProcessor` documentation on [MSDN][MsdnMbp]:
-{% blockquote %}For each agent, at most one concurrent reader may be active, so no more than one concurrent call to Receive, TryReceive, Scan or TryScan may be active.{% endblockquote %}
+{% blockquote %}For each agent, at most one concurrent reader may be active, so no more than one concurrent call to Receive, TryReceive, Scan or TryScan may be active.  {% endblockquote %}
+Obeying this rule should ensure that no deadlock situations will arise but lock contentions can still arise as messages will still be being posted to the mailbox, which will in turn attempt to acquire the same `syncRoot` lock.

+Lets move onto the next function, I have saved this one for last as its the most interesting:
 ##scanInbox
-A quick glance at `x.scanInbox` reveals another function where there could be heavy weight performance implications.
-The `inbox` is a `List<T>` type and the `RemoveAt` function does an internal `Array.Copy` for each removal.
+If I quickly glance at `x.scanInbox` it reveals another function where to my eye there could be heavy weight performance implications.
+The `inbox` is a `List<T>` type, and the `RemoveAt` function does an internal `Array.Copy` for each removal.
 This is an O(n) operation where n is (Count - index), so as soon as the list gets to a reasonable size then this then is going to really start chewing into your processing time.

 {% codeblock lang:fsharp %}
 member x.scanInbox(f,n) =